-Better Atlanta Transit is a coalition of transit advocates, urban planners, business owners and community activists who support equitable and sustainable transportation for all Atlantans.
+We’re transit advocates, planners, businesses and community activists who support equitable and sustainable mobility.

 Advisory Board